 Learn more about the life of The Life of John W. Gardner.

-The winner must be present at the award ceremony, which will be held at Independent Sector’s National Conference in New York September 29-October 1, 2013.
+The winner must be present at the award ceremony, which will be held at the 2014 Independent Sector National Conference in Seattle, Washington, November 16th-18th.